 Although it meant giving up some of the perks, switching our gym saved us $75 per month on membership fees and even more on gas.

 If you love the idea of saving big time while still getting training, check out the Aaptiv app.
 I had the chance to try out the app this summer and absolutely loved it.
 See my full review.

-Like I said, our schedule kept flip flopping on us, but we kept trucking on.
+As I said, our schedule kept flip-flopping on us, but we kept trucking on.
 Even running the blog, I have to make time whenever I can throughout the day to get work done.
 Sometimes that means early mornings, sometimes late at night.
 The thing is, when it comes to hustling to pay off debt, you have got to be willing to do whatever it takes.

 Just like we purchased Financial Peace University to help us improve our finances, I have invested in blogging courses to help improve my blog.

 This money could have gone toward debt, yes, but the truth is I have got to invest in myself as well as the blog.
 If I want the blog to continue to bring in money, then that requires me investing back into it.
 Purchasing helpful blogging courses has helped me increase my sales, boost my following, and has taught me the importance of course creation.